 Frequently Asked Questions

 The football and sideline cheerleading season is usually around 13 weeks long.
 There are typically 8-10 league games, mostly played on Saturdays.
-The first game is typically the last weekend in August.
+The first game is typically mid-to-late August.
 Practices usually begin on Monday 4-5 weeks earlier (late July).
 The season usually ends late October.
 Approximately three Cheer Competitions are held after the season.
-Cheerleaders must participate in sideline cheer, and must decide before September whether they will participate in competition cheer.
+Cheerleaders MUST participate in sideline cheer, and MUST decide upfront whether they will participate in competition cheer.
 Check our website for actual dates each season.

 When are the games played?